Ale9806/open_clip_with_biomedica/README.md

 ```

 ---
-#  Step 4: Chose a suitable pre-trained model
+##  Step 4: Chose a suitable pre-trained model
-OpenClip official provides quite a lot pre-trained models of the CLIP series for downloading and usage.
+OpenClip official provides quite a lot of pre-trained models of the CLIP series for downloading and usage.
 You can use the following command to view the specific details of these models.

 The first column represents the model’s name, which is also the parameter for text encoding in the model.
 The second column indicates either the provider of the model or the scale of training dataset used.